 The social stigma of a domestic violence conviction is nearly as debilitating as its criminal consequences.
 Your reputation, your job, and your living situation may all be at risk.
 By working with a team of attorneys focused on keeping any family violence off your criminal record, you can protect your good name and reputation while avoiding the devastating consequences of a criminal conviction.

-At Goza & Carreras, Attorneys at Law, our Fort Worth domestic violence defense lawyers have extensive experience representing individuals facing these kinds of charges.
+At The Carreras Law Group, P.C., our Fort Worth domestic violence defense lawyer has extensive experience representing individuals facing these kinds of charges.
 Whether you are a professional seeking to keep your record and reputation clean, or you are a partner currently going through divorce, turn to us.
 We dedicate our efforts to defending your rights and protecting your record throughout the process.

 Texas Domestic Assault Laws

 Domestic assault law differs from Texas’ simple assault law in only one way—domestic assault involves family violence for those who are close with the alleged assailant.

 This crime involves physical, sexual, or psychological violence or abuse against a/an:

 - Intimate partner

 Another special circumstance surrounding domestic violence charges is that a police officer can arrest someone without having witnessed any part of the incident.
 This raises questions of whether the arrest involved the perpetrator or the victim, or whether any type of assault (either actual injury or threat of imminent injury) took place.

 We Offer Aggressive Defense against All Domestic Violence Charges